Cloud Composer 1 | Cloud Composer 2

-This page describes how to access and use the monitoring dashboard for a Cloud Composer environment.
-This dashboard contains metrics and charts for monitoring trends in the DAG runs in your environment, and identifing issues with Airflow components and Cloud Composer resources.
+The monitoring dashboard contains metrics and charts for monitoring trends in the DAG runs in your environment, and identifing issues with Airflow components and Cloud Composer resources.

-Accessing the monitoring dashboard
+Access the monitoring dashboard

-Setting up alerts
+Set up alerts for metrics

 You can set up alerts for a metric by clicking the bell icon in the corner of the monitoring card.